shiv0112/automatic_number_plate_detector/README.md

 # automatic_number_plate_detector
 End to end Automatic Number Plate Recognition

-Used Yolov5 to detectnumber plate in a picture
+Used Yolov5 to detect number plate in a picture

 Project Description 📄